 The human mind is programmed to perceive threats where in fact, there is no threat.
 These corrupted programs are induced by limiting belief systems designed by society and pushed through media, education, political and religious channels.

 So how can we break away from the virus of society?
 By expanding conscious awareness and seeing the real Truth.
 Attaining the 33rd degree of consciousness and climbing Jacob’s ladder at Will.
 Connecting directly with your higher self.

 But what is the esoteric significance of Jacob’s ladder exactly?

 Well, the human spinal column has 33 bones.
 Jacob has 33 children.
-The vertebrae starts at the root chakra and ends at the base of the brain en-route to the crown chakra.
+The vertebrae start at the root chakra and end at the base of the brain en-route to the crown chakra.
 The vertebrae channels messages between the brain and the rest of the body through the central nervous system together with the parasympathetic and sympathetic nervous systems.
 This is your Jacob’s ladder which the “angels” – messengers of God (energy) – ascend and descend.

 33 and the Star of David